mono/md-website/developers/index.md

 New code written for MonoDevelop should follow the generic [Mono Coding Guidelines](https://www.mono-project.com/Coding_Guidelines), with the following exceptions:

--   use camelCase for field names
+-   Use camelCase for field names.
--   code must be indented using tabs, not spaces, and tabs have a width equal to 4 spaces
+-   Code must be indented using tabs, not spaces, and tabs have a width equal to 4 spaces.
--   the opening brace { of a class or namespace should be put on a new line, like methods
+-   The opening brace `{` of a class, namespace, or method should be on its own new line.
--   lines should be wrapped to 120 chars, not 80
+-   Lines should be limited to 120 characters in width, not 80.

 The MonoDevelop solution is configured with formatting policies that conform to these guidelines.